-For the example shown in Fig. 8, the region grown from the seed that is a ridge region is correctly selected as it contains more reliable first waves than the region grown from the seed that is a crease region.
-Fig. 9 compares the ridges extracted by VeriFinger 6.0 [12], the algorithm in [22], and the proposed algorithm for a live-scan partial print from the thenar region and a latent print, respectively.
-This comparison shows that two region growing based algorithms (the algorithm in [22] and the proposed algorithm) are more robust than VefiFinger 6.0 for ridge direction estimation in the presence of creases.
-The algorithm in [22] failed to remove some creases which the proposed algorithm successfully removed (see Figs. 9c and 9d) and produced more spurs than the proposed algorithm (see Figs. 9g and 9h).
+algorithm for a live-scan partial print from the thenar region and a latent print, respectively.
+This comparison shows that two region growing based algorithms (the algorithm in [23] and the proposed algorithm) are more robust than VefiFinger 6.0 for ridge direction estimation in the presence of creases.
+The algorithm in [23] failed to remove some creases which the proposed algorithm successfully removed (see Fig. 8) and produced more spurs than the proposed algorithm (see Fig. 9).

-2.2 Minutiae Extraction
+B. Minutiae Extraction

 Given local ridge direction and frequency, a sequence of image processing steps is performed to extract the minutiae: enhancement, binarization, thinning, and ridge and minutia extraction.
-The extracted minutiae include many spurious minutiae due to image noise, which are removed in the following way: The ridge validation procedure in [23] is used to classify ridges as reliable or unreliable and the minutiae associated with unreliable ridges are removed.
+The extracted minutiae include many spurious minutiae due to image noise, which are removed in the following way.
+The ridge validation procedure in [24] is used to classify ridges as reliable or unreliable and the minutiae associated with unreliable ridges are removed.
 The remaining minutiae are further classified as reliable or unreliable minutiae.
 A minutia is deemed as unreliable if it forms an opposite pair with other minutia in the neighborhood; otherwise, it is deemed as reliable.
 An opposite pair is a pair of minutiae that are close to each other but have opposite directions.
 Both reliable and unreliable minutiae are used in the proposed matching algorithm, but treated differently.
 The results of different steps in minutiae extraction are shown in Fig. 10.
-It should be noted that due to complex background and multiple
+It should be noted that due to complex background and multiple overlapping latent prints in a single latent image, the region of interest (ROI) is manually marked for latent palmprints.
+This is a common practice in forensics.
+But for other images (full palmprints and live-scan partial palmprints), no manual intervention is needed.